 5. Provides data-driven and scientific selection criteria

 Intuitions and gut feelings no longer work in the hiring process.
-Because a candidate who may seem a good fit at first glance may not prove beneficial for your organization.
+This is because a candidate who may seem a good fit at first glance may not prove beneficial for your organization.

 That’s why organizations turn to data analysis and pre-employment assessments to make the all-important hiring decisions.

-Based on the result of these tests, employers can determine candidates who can meet the industry benchmark.
+Based on the result of these tests, employers can hire candidates who can meet the industry benchmark.